Alaska on a Budget: How to Explore Without Breaking the Bank

 Restaurant Strategies

-Happy hour deals: Anchorage has great happy hour options (food and drinks)
+Happy hour deals: Anchorage has great options

-Share plates: Alaska portions are generous—splitting entrees works well
+Share plates: Alaska portions are generous

 Estimated costs: